troykollar/ysu-OpenCV-toolbox/README.md

 ```
 Then, to ensure that python is up to date, run `sudo apt install python3`.

-Next you must intall pip.
+Next you must install pip.
 To do this use `sudo apt install python3-pip`.

 Now you will use pip to install OpenCV by typing `sudo pip3 install opencv-contrib-python`

 To ensure that everything was installed correctly, we will create a script that outputs the installed version of OpenCV.
 Use `python3` to open the python interpreter.

-Once in the python interpeter, type:
+Once in the python interpreter, type:
 ```
 import cv2
 cv2.__version__